Costa Rica Tax Calculator (2026)

 How much income tax will I pay on my salary in Costa Rica?

-Is there a tax-free threshold in Costa Rica?
+Is there a difference in tax rates between regions in Costa Rica?

-What happens if I'm self-employed instead of employed?
+What if I'm self-employed instead of a regular employee?

 Compare Costa Rica with other countries